Strategic Goals and Government-wide Management Initiatives

 The Federal Managers’ Financial Integrity Act (FMFIA) requires the head of each agency to conduct an annual evaluation in accordance with prescribed guidelines, and provide a Statement of Assurance (SoA) to the President and Congress.
 As such, the Department’s management is responsible for managing risks and maintaining effective internal control.

-The Senior Assessment Team (SAT) provided oversight during 2020 for the internal controls over reporting program in place to meet Appendix A to OMB Circular A-123 requirements.
-The SAT reports to the MCSC and is comprised of 14 senior executives from bureaus that have significant responsibilities relative to the Department’s financial resources, processes, and reporting.
+The Senior Assessment Team (SAT) provided oversight during 2021 for the internal controls over reporting program in place to meet Appendix A to OMB Circular A-123 requirements.
+The SAT reports to the MCSC, is chaired by the Deputy Comptroller, and is comprised of 12 senior executives from bureaus that have significant responsibilities relative to the Department’s financial resources, processes, and reporting.
 The SAT also includes executives from the Office of the Legal Adviser and the Office of Inspector General (non-voting).
 The Department employs a risk-based approach in evaluating internal controls over reporting on a multi-year rotating basis, which has proven to be efficient.
 Due to the broad knowledge of management involved with the Appendix A assessment, along with the extensive work performed by the Office of Management Controls, the Department evaluated issues on a detailed level.

 The Department also places emphasis on the importance of continuous monitoring.
 It is the Department’s policy that any organization with a material weakness or significant deficiency must prepare and implement a corrective action plan to fix the weakness.
 The plan combined with the individual SoAs and Appendix A assessments provide the framework for monitoring and improving the Department’s management controls on a continuous basis.
 Management will continue to direct and focus efforts to resolve significant deficiencies in internal control identified by management and auditors.

-The EGB reviewed the Department’s ERM processes and risk posture during 2020.
-The EGB endorsed updates to the Department’s overarching governance structure that sets the tone and direction for risk management policies, communications, and training throughout the organization.
-The EGB clarified roles and responsibilities with regard to risk and also updated the Department’s “Risk Principles” to provide a more common understanding of how Department employees and leaders should approach risk decisions.
-The EGB also recognized that Department bureaus have risk management built into a wide range of existing procedures and manage risk in a variety of ways, and incorporate mitigation strategies into strategic planning processes.
-The Department looks forward to continued development of ERM policies in 2021.
+In October 2021, the Secretary stated as part of his Modernizing American Diplomacy agenda that “a world of zero risk is not a world in which American diplomacy can deliver.
+We have to accept risk, and manage it smartly.”
+The Enterprise Governance Board reviewed the Department’s risk management processes and risk posture during 2021.
+The EGB sets the tone and direction for risk management policies, communications, and training throughout the organization, and is considering ways to advance the Department’s risk culture through improved policies and procedures; and employee engagement.
+The EGB affirmed that Bureaus have risk management activities built into a wide range of existing procedures and manage risk in a variety of ways, and incorporate mitigation strategies into strategic planning processes.
+The Department looks forward to continued development of risk management processes in 2022.

 The purpose of the Federal Financial Management Improvement Act of 1996 (FFMIA) is to advance Federal financial management by ensuring that Federal financial management systems generate timely, accurate, and useful information with which management can make informed decisions and to ensure accountability on an ongoing basis.

 OMB Circular A-123, Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996, provides guidance the Department used in determining compliance with FFMIA.
 The Department considered results of OIG and GAO audit reports, annual financial statement audits, and other relevant information.
-The Department’s annual Federal Information Security Modernization Act Report for 2020 was not available for review due to the Department being granted a 60 day deadline extension.
 The Department’s assessment also relies upon evaluations and assurances under the Federal Managers’ Financial Integrity Act of 1982 (FMFIA), including assessments performed to meet the requirements of OMB Circular A-123 Appendix A. When applicable, particular importance is given to any reported material weakness and material non-conformance identified during these internal control assessments.
 The Department has made it a priority to meet the objectives of the FFMIA.

 In its Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements, the Independent Auditor identified instances of substantial noncompliance with Federal financial management systems requirements.
-The Department acknowledges that the Independent Auditor has noted certain weaknesses in our financial management systems.
+The Independent Auditors asserted that the Department’s financial management systems inherit certain controls from the overall information security program as identified in the FISMA audit, and that these weaknesses support a non-compliance finding.
+The Department acknowledges these weaknesses in our financial management systems that were described in the FISMA report.
 OMB’s Appendix D provides a revised compliance model that entails a risk-and outcome-based approach to assess FFMIA compliance.
-In our assessments and evaluations, the Department identified similar weaknesses.
+In our assessments and evaluations, the Department identified similar weaknesses, e.g., the Department has multiple low value financial systems that do not have current Authorizations-to-Operate on file.
 However, applying the guidance and the assessment framework noted in Appendix D to OMB Circular A-123, the Department considers them deficiencies versus substantial non-conformances relative to substantial compliance with the requirements of the FFMIA.
-Nonetheless, the Department is committed to continuing to work to address all identified financial management system deficiencies.
+Nonetheless, the Department is committed to continuing to work to address all identified financial management system deficiencies that are beneficial and cost-effective use of government funds.

 The Federal Information Security Modernization Act of 2014 (FISMA) requires Federal agencies to develop, document, and implement an agency-wide program to protect government information and information systems that support the operations and assets of the agency.
 FISMA authorized the Department of Homeland Security (DHS) to take a leadership and oversight role in this effort, created cyber breach notification requirements, and modified the scope of reportable information from primarily policies and financial information to specific information about threats, security incidents, and compliance with security requirements.